dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/enum-corner-type.md

 ---
 layout: default-layout
-title: CornerType - Dynamsoft Core Enumerations
+title: CornerType Enum – Dynamsoft Capture Vision JavaScript API
 description: The enumeration CornerType of Dynamsoft Core describes how the corner is formed by its sides.
 keywords: Corner type
 needGenerateH3Content: true